 After a few years, his herd has grown into 1000 Sheep.

-With so much joy he meets his friend at the place and told what he achieved.
-After hearing him, the friend king ordered his ministers to give him a whole state to rule over.
+After hearing him, the friend king ordered his ministers to give him a whole state to rule.

-Hearing this, he asked his friend “Why you didn’t give me the state to rule when I first came to you for help?
+He asked his friend, “Why did you not give me the state to rule when I first came to you for help?

 The friend king replied,